 The digital age is upon us.
 For any business to be successful it will need plans in place to move quickly, yet strategically, to work within this upgraded digital space (rather than against it).
 Here are a few top tips;

 1. Ensure you have the best people in place & lead from the front - Your people are the heart of your business.
 Only by hiring the best, empowering them and looking after them well, will you be able to compete in the current environment.
 Happy, respected and valued employees will always do a better job for you!

-3. Be consumer centric - Do you [still] undersand your shopper/customer?
+3. Be consumer-centric - Do you [still] understand your shopper/customer?
 Have they changed?
 What do they want now and are you providing it?
-What more can you do engage them?
-Provide fulfillment options which fill a gap - whether it's keeping them safe, nurturing their desires, optimising their online environment or reprioritising their interactions with your business AND make it count.
+What more can you do to engage them?
+Provide fulfilment options that fill a gap - whether it's keeping them safe, nurturing their desires, optimising their online environment or reprioritising their interactions with your business AND make it count.

 4. Ensure your social and digital channels are on point - Social restrictions have led to exciting upgrades in digital tools - so much so that they're less tools and more 'experience generators'.
 Give your consumer the best customer service they've ever experienced, delight them, influence them and keep them.

-5. Be part of the conversation - Ensure your brand or business has the customer at the centre of everyting you do.
+5. Be part of the conversation - Ensure your brand or business has the customer at the centre of everything you do.
 Be relevant and stay relevant.

 6. Be ahead of the curve & remove customer barriers and risk - Think UX, contactless and online safety amongst others.

 With the rise of AI and other innovations in tech, how we work and how we recruit will change.
 As many industries have made strides towards digital transformation over the years, the current pandemic has forced our hands and heightened our need for full-scale transformation.
 Companies are now shifting their focus to digital and there's no doubt many companies will have a lot to do in order to stay relevant (both from a product and a service perspective) and operate efficiently.
 Having the best workforce in place will be vital.